This page contains information about podcasts

 A device that can be

-account, once it is hooked into your Google Home mini, you can
+it is hooked into your Google Home mini, you can then ask the

 Google Home Mini to play say Dr Who from Netflix on the Google

-the area that it is in (such as a living room).
-A couple of
+chrome device in the area that it is in (such as a living room).

-play/pause, rewind the show you are watching and much more
+show you are watching and much more with additional voice

-voice commands.
-Your Netflix account must be linked in
+commands.
+Your Netflix account must be linked in the

-audio described shows/movies to watch.
-It must be enabled
+described shows/movies to watch.
+It must be enabled first in the

 There is a list of